 We don’t have Fannie May in Mammoth, and they’re not even on the West Coast.
 We have Sea’s Candy out here, but it really just isn’t the same for me.
 Plus, even though Fannie May is a thing of my childhood, they don't have anything organic.
 While, if I had the opportunity I would cheat and eat some but instead, I make all my own candy these days.
 So of course I wanted to make a Chocolate Lollipop.
 The Chocolate Lollipops from Fannie May were pretty plain, just milk or dark chocolate.
 And sometimes they were shaped like a heart or a bunny, depending on the holiday.
 I don’t have a fancy mold, so I thought to make these lollipops a little more festive I’d add some pink sprinkles.
 I also added unsweetened fine shredded coconut, because you all know I LOVE coconut.
 Plus it’s snowing a ton right now and while Valentine’s Day is in the middle of winter, these lollipops would be fun to make all winter long even if you omitted the sprinkles or used a different color.
 You can even wrap them in a little cellophane and tie with a ribbon to leave as a gift for someone you love.

-- 5 ounces (1 cup) organic milk chocolate, finely chopped
+5 ounces (1 cup) finely chopped organic milk chocolate

 In a double boiler, add 80% of the milk chocolate.
-Melt until it reaches 110 degrees on a chocolate thermometer.
+Melt until it reaches 110°F on a chocolate thermometer.
 Remove from heat.

 Add in remaining milk chocolate, stir to combine completely.
-Allow temperature to reach 89 degrees on a chocolate thermometer.
+Allow temperature to reach 89°F on a chocolate thermometer.